 Doing practical market research isn’t easy!
 Avoid the common mistake to only listen to what you want to hear, and not what you need to hear … Also, most ‘big’ marketing research reports might not be that useful to you as a small business in a niche market.

-But doing a little practical market research can really help you to increase the chances that you create a collection that sells, rather than one that flops.
+But doing a little practical market research can really help you to increase the chances of creating a collection that sells, rather than one that flops.

 • Do some online research about what competitor products are out there already.
-If possible visit a shop or tradeshow where similar products are being sold and ask the sellers about the product.
+If possible, visit a shop or tradeshow where similar products are being sold and ask the sellers about the product.
 Who buys it?
 What’s the price range?
-Evaluate what’s already out there and try to identify what would make your product better than what’s already out there.
+Evaluate what’s already out there and try to identify what would make your product better than what’s already available.

 Step 4: Positioning: standing out from the crowd